When to See a Doctor for a Fever

 Note About COVID-19

 The fevers that come with COVID-19 are not always high.
-If you have a fever as well as a cough, shortness of breath, nasal congestion, or other symptoms, you should contact your doctor for instructions.
+If you one as well as a cough, shortness of breath, nasal congestion, or other symptoms, you should contact your doctor for instructions.
 They may direct you to get tested, or if tests are unavailable they may direct you to self-quarantine.

 If you ever have questions about whether or not you should be seen for a fever, we are happy to take your call and determine if you need to come into our practice.
 Call us anytime to discover if your fever needs to be addressed by a doctor.